Berserk-Games/Tabletop-Simulator-API/docs/externaleditorapi.md

 ###Loading a New Game

-After loading a new game in TTS, TTS will send all the Lua Scripts and UI XML from the new game to Atom.
+After loading a new game in TTS, TTS will send all the Lua scripts and UI XML from the new game to Atom.
 TTS sends a JSON message with an ID of 1 and an array of the Lua Scripts and UI XMLs.
 TTS also sends this message as a response to requests made by the editor, as described later under messages TTS listens for and handles.

 ```JSON
 {